 Game drives in Akagera National Park

-Game drives in the park are done early in the morning in search of leopards and the re-introduced lions.
+Game drives in the park are done early in the morning in search of leopards and the reintroduced lions.
 This is because the predators prefer hunting at night or early morning to avoid the heat during the day as the sun increases.
-The game drive also includes encounter with other big mammals like Elephants, Buffaloes, Giraffes, Antelopes and Zebra.
+The game drive also includes encounters with other big mammals like elephants, buffaloes, giraffes, antelopes, and zebras.

 Akagera National Park is home to over 500 species of birds.
 This makes the park a popular birding area in Rwanda.
-Bird watchers enjoy the opportunity to see both the endangered bird species like the shoebill and more easily sighted bird species like King fisher.
-Birding in Akagera national park is done on game drives, nature walks and on boat safari on Lake Ihema.
+Bird watchers enjoy the opportunity to see both the endangered bird species like the shoebill and more easily sighted bird species like kingfishers.
+Birding in Akagera National Park is done on game drives, nature walks, and boat safaris on Lake Ihema.

 Boat safari on Lake Ihema

-The boat safari on Lake Ihema gives the pleasure of seeing water bird species which are not seen while on the game drive in the Savannah grassland.
+The boat safari on Lake Ihema gives the pleasure of seeing water bird species that are not seen while on the game drive in the savannah grassland.
 This boating experience is relaxing as some of the animals come to the lake to drink and cool off.
-One should expect to see schools of hippos, crocodiles by the lake shore and different water birds.
+One should expect to see schools of hippos, crocodiles by the lakeshore, and different water birds.

 Cultural tours near the park

 Cultural tours enable interaction with locals who live on the border of the park.
-One experiences the rural Rwandan life of cattle keeping in communities near Akagera national park.
-You have the chance to observe and participate in activities like grazing, milking, an authentic cultural experience offered by the locals.
-Through this they earn a living hence contribute to conservation of culture and wildlife in the park.
+One experiences the rural Rwandan life of cattle keeping in communities near Akagera National Park.
+You have the chance to observe and participate in activities like grazing and milking, an authentic cultural experience offered by the locals.
+Through this, they earn a living and hence contribute to the conservation of culture and wildlife in the park.

 How to get to the park